-From the Up for Air series with Breathe Utah
+From the Up for Air series with Breathe Utah & Utah Clean Energy

 How It Works

 « Sign up and meet us at The Front on Feb.
-10th.
+23.

 « Be sure to enter your raffle tickets to win prizes!
-Participants get 2 tickets with registration.
+Participants get one (4-hour category) or two (8-hour category) tickets with registration.
 You may buy more for $2 each for a better chance to win.

-« Grand prizes will be awarded for climbing the most rope routes and/or boulder problems!
+« Grand prizes will be awarded for climbing the most rope routes and/or boulder problems.

-Cost (Donation to Breathe Utah)
+Cost (Donation to Breathe Utah & Utah Clean Energy)

 Participants of CUFA see how many routes they can climb in a 4 or 8 hour period.

-Participants of RUFA see how many times they can ascend a peak in a 6, 12, or 24 hour period.
+Participants of RUFA see how many times they can ascend a peak in a 6, 12 or 24 hour period.

 Breathe Utah works with policy makers in a collaborative manner and offers constructive, credible guidance.
-The people at Breathe help generate change by evaluating and advocating for reasonable, science-based, practical solutions that can be implemented by individuals, business practices, regulation, and policy.
+The people at Breathe help generate change by evaluating and advocating for reasonable, science-based, practical solutions that can be implemented by individuals, business practices, regulation and policy.
 Their organization educates future generations about the sources of air pollution and how they can protect themselves.
-By doing this they grow up able to make informed decisions in their behavior, purchases, and voting.
+By doing this they grow up able to make informed decisions in their behavior, purchases and voting.

 Nearly 10,000 K-12 students have experienced Breathe Utah’s Air Aware program.
-Air Aware engages students and teachers in lessons, experiments, assemblies, and discussions about air quality science and policy.
+Air Aware engages students and teachers in lessons, experiments, assemblies and discussions about air quality science and policy.